South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- South Alabama and its opponents have scored at least 66.5 points -- this matchup's point total -- just one time this year.
+- South Alabama and its opponents have scored at least 67 points -- this matchup's over/under -- just one time this season.

+- Arkansas State has combined with its opponents to score more than 67 points in four of six games this season.

-- The combined points per game average of the two teams, 58.5, is eight points fewer than Saturday's over/under.
+- Saturday's total is 8.5 points higher than the combined 58.5 PPG average of the two teams.

-- These two squads combine to allow 66.1 points per game, 0.4 fewer than this contest's over/under.
+- These two squads combine to surrender 66.1 points per game, 0.9 fewer than this contest's over/under.

 South Alabama Stats and Trends

-- South Alabama has three wins against the spread in seven games this year.

-- The Jaguars have yet to cover the spread this season when favored by 10 points or more in three chances.
+- The Jaguars have been favored by 9 points or more three times this season and have not covered the spread in any of them.

-- South Alabama's games this year have gone over the total in four out of seven opportunities (57.1%).
+- South Alabama's games this year have gone over the point total four times in seven opportunities (57.1%).

-- This year, the Jaguars have turned the ball over 12 times, two more than the Red Wolves' takeaways (10).
+- The Jaguars have turned the ball over 12 times this season, two more turnovers than the Red Wolves have forced (10).

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.